 My research is on social interactions, bonding, coordination and wellbeing.

-I aim to understand how these behaviours develop in childhood and which sensory and movement mechanisms underlie them.
+I aim to understand how these behaviours develop and which sensory and movement mechanisms underlie them.
 I study adults and children from neurotypical and autistic populations.
 My research uses a multidisciplinary framework based in developmental, cognitive and social psychology, anthropology, neuroscience and neurodevelopmental disorders.

 My key research questions are:

 - > How does coordinating movements with others contribute to social bonding?

 - > Can coordinated movement (as in dance) and social bonds help improve wellbeing?

 - > Do the answers to the above questions change in autism, during development and across cultures?

 I collaborate with many other scientists from around the world to help answer these questions.
 You can see a full list of my publications here.